-(1) If a student cheated during an examination and the cheating was detected only after the certificate and the certifications mentioned in section 30 (2) sentences 4 and 5 and section 31 (1/6) were issued, the examination board is entitled to retroactively correct the grades for those examinations during which the student cheated and to render the Master's examination failed or partially failed.

-(2) If the requirements for admission to an examination were not met but the student did not attempt to cheat, and if this matter was detected only after the certificate or the certification mentioned in section 30 (2) sentences 4 and 5 and section 31 (1/6) were issued, this shortcoming is offset by the student's passing of the examination.
+- (1) If a student cheated during an examination and the cheating was detected only after the certificate and the certifications mentioned in section 30 (2) sentences 3 and 5 were issued, the examination board is entitled to retroactively correct the grades for those examinations during which the student cheated and to render the Master's examination failed or partially failed. - (2) If the requirements for admission to an examination were not met but the student did not attempt to cheat, and if this matter was detected only after the certificate or the certification mentioned in section 30 (2) sentences 3 and 5 were issued, this shortcoming is offset by the student's passing of the examination.
 If the student deliberately effected a wrongful admission, the examination board is to decide on the legal consequences with due regard to the Administrative Procedures Act (Verwaltungsverfahrensgesetz) of North Rhine-Westphalia.

-(3) The incorrect examination certificate or the incorrect certification mentioned in section 30 (2) sentences 4 and 5 and section 31 (1/6) are to be taken back and reissued if need be.
-A decision pursuant to subsection 1 is to be ruled out after ten years have passed since the examination certificate or certification mentioned in section 30 (2) sentences 4 and 5 and section 31 (1/6) were issued.
+(3) The incorrect examination certificate, Master's certificate or diploma supplement or the incorrect certification mentioned in section 30 (2) sentences 3 and 5 are to be taken back and reissued if need be.
+A decision pursuant to subsection 1 is to be ruled out after five years have passed since the examination certificate or certification mentioned in section 30 (2) sentences 3 and 5 were issued.